BONSAMURAIS/LCIA_Module/README.md

 # Next Steps
 Include other impact categories of LC-Imapct method (including correspondece tables).
 Convert csv format in to RDF format (particular important for regionalized CFs).

+In order to keep track of what methods/indicators are available, all developments shall be reported in the [Overview File](https://github.com/BONSAMURAIS/LCIA_Module/blob/master/raw/_Overview_of_available_correspondence_files.csv)

 # Group members
  * [Tiago Morais](https://github.com/tgmorais1)